-Where appropriate the Procurement team will conduct tendering exercises in line with Public Contracts Regulations (2006) and EU Procurement Directives (2014) to help identify the most capable providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.
+It then falls to the Procurement team to conduct tendering exercises in line with Public Contracts Regulations (2015) and the NHS Procurement, Patient Choice and Competition Regulations 2013 to help identify the best service providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.

 You can be involved as much or as little as you like in helping shape healthcare provision for your community – the important thing is we listen and respond to you.
 Click on the following web pages for more useful information:

 Get Involved a patient and public scheme in which subscribers are invited to all events, including our annual health planning conference.